ace-design/jpipe/_pages/team.md

     btn_class: "btn--primary btn--small"
   - image_path: /assets/images/people/aaron.jpg
     title: "Aaron Loh"
-    excerpt: "I’m a third-year Software Engineering student who gained valuable experience working on jPipe, improving the grammar and the test suite.
-I’m passionate about building impactful and high-quality software, with plans to contribute to the industry in the future."
+    excerpt: "<p class=\"text-justify\">I’m a third-year Software Engineering student who gained valuable experience working on jPipe, improving the grammar and the test suite.
+I’m passionate about building impactful and high-quality software, with plans to contribute to the industry in the future.</p>"
     url: "https://www.linkedin.com/in/aaron-loh26/"
     btn_label: "Read More"
     btn_class: "btn--primary btn--small"